nagaraghav/Heracles/sprint-planning-2.md

 * the mockup designs and made changes according to our discussion on them
 * how we want to structure our data in the database
 * finalized on the view controllers and models we need
-* assigned views/view controllers to each memeber as the week's task
+* assigned views/view controllers to each member as the week's task

 ## Done Tasks:
 * Implemented login using Facebook SDK (https://github.com/ECS189E/project-f19-team/commit/072ed25dfd3c41ea21503fce6c38f03651bf97fe)